 No matter how rewarding your card, it's crucial that you understand the rates and fees you could face depending on how you treat the card and how the card treats you.
 Don't let an annual fee sneak up on you or allow a late payment to slam you with a late fee.
 Here are 13 of the most common rates and fees.

-An annual fee is often your tradeoff for convenience or excellent rewards.
-While rewards cards and credit-builder cards often have annual fees, there are plenty of cards without them.
+Annual fee - Often your tradeoff for convenience or excellent rewards, especially prevalent in high-end rewards cards and credit-builder cards.
+However, there are plenty of cards without annual fees.
 This fee can go into the hundreds of dollars, but it's sometimes waived the first year.

-When you make a purchase that goes through a foreign bank, whether online or while you are traveling, many cards charge a foreign transaction fee.
-Typically, they are 3%-5%, but increasingly card issuers are offering products with no foreign transaction fee, so check.
+Foreign transaction fee - Charged when you make a purchase that goes through a foreign bank, either online or while traveling.
+Typically 3%-5%, but products with no foreign transaction fee are becoming increasingly common.

-A balance transfer fee is a fee charged by a credit card company to transfer a balance from one account to another.
+Balance transfer fee - Charged by a credit card company to transfer a balance from one account to another.
 Typically a fee of $5-$10 or 3%-5%, whichever is greater.
 Occasionally this fee is waived when you transfer a balance to a new card.

-A returned payment fee is charged by a credit card issuer if you pay your bill with a check that bounces.
-Can run $38.
+Returned payment fee - Charged by a credit card issuer if you pay your bill with a check that bounces; can run as high as $38.

-An over-limit fee is a fee charged when your balance goes over your credit limit.
-This is often waived, but you can run the risk of having your limit lowered or the account even closed if you abuse the terms of the contract.
+Over-limit fee - Charged when your balance goes over your credit limit.
+This is often waived, but you can run the risk of having your limit lowered or the account closed if you abuse the terms of the contract.

-A cash advance fee is a charge that a credit card issuer charges a customer for accessing the cash credit line on his or her account.
+Cash advance fee - Charged for accessing an account's cash credit line.
 This can be $10 or 5% of the amount advanced, whichever is greater.